Inkshaded/digital-media-archiving-system/Patterns.md

 Storage, RecordStore, and FileSelector can all be extended, as they are utilized by the controller in main.py through their abstract interfaces, as defined in controller_interface.py.
 Additionally, this means that if an additional implementation were added to, say, store files in the cloud, the local_storage.py implementation could remain unchanged.

 ### Liskov Substitution Principle
-Any implementation of Storage, FileSelector, or RecordStore can be implemented through the controller_interface.py definitions

 ### Interface Segregation Principle
 The interfaces in the program are kept tiny and seperate from one another, minimizing dependencies.